5 Tree-based Algorithms

 5.2 Random Forest

 To overcome this weakness, a random forest uses an ensemble of regression/classification trees.
-In principle, a random forest is nothing more than a normal regression/classification tree, but it uses the idea of “wisdom of the crowd”: by asking many people (regression/classification trees), you can make a more informed decision (prediction/classification).
+In principle, a random forest is nothing more than a normal regression/classification tree, but it uses the idea of the “wisdom of the crowd”: by asking many people (the individual trees), you can make a more informed decision (prediction/classification).
 For example, if you wanted to buy a new phone, you wouldn’t go directly to the store, but you would search the Internet and ask your friends and family.

 There are two randomization steps with the random forest that are responsible for their success: